Celebrate and stay safe during Chinese New Year

 - The harsh cold weather can worsen eczema, so reapply an emollient throughout the day to maximise hydration.

 - Consider the pollen count – this will vary depending on the area you are visiting.
 Make sure to check the pollen levels and type of pollen.
-In the UK, tree pollen counts are high during February.

 - Firework displays and lanterns are a regular feature at Chinese New Year celebrations, but the smoke can exacerbate asthma symptoms.
 You could avoid fireworks and use alternatives such as glow sticks, or hanging red paper decorations!